mullvad/mullvadvpn-app/README.md

   - **main.js** - entry file for background process
   - **routes.js** - routes configurator
   - **transitions.js** - transition rules between views
-- **build.sh** - Builds the backend in release mode.
-Will be extended to take care of more parts of the release compiling and packaging.
-- **Cargo.toml** - Main Rust workspace definition.
-See this file for which folders here are backend Rust crates.
 - **client-binaries/** - Git submodule containing binaries shipped with the client.
 Most notably the OpenVPN binaries.
-- **format.sh** - Script that runs rustfmt to format the Rust code
 - **init.js** - entry file for electron, points to compiled **main.js**
-- **mullvad-daemon/** - Main Rust crate building the backend daemon binary
 - **scripts/** - support scripts for development
-- **test/** - frontend tests
+- **test/** - Electron GUI tests

+### Building, testing and misc
+- **build.sh** - Sanity checks the working directory state and then builds release artifacts for the app.
 - **uninstall.sh** - Temporary script to help uninstall Mullvad VPN, all settings files, caches and logs.

+### Daemon

+The daemon is implemented in Rust and is implemented in several crates.
+The main, or top level, crate that builds the final daemon binary is `mullvad-daemon` which then depend on the others.

+In general one can look at the daemon as split into two parts, the crates starting with `talpid` and the crates starting with `mullvad`.
+The `talpid` crates are supposed to be completely unrelated to Mullvad specific things.
+A `talpid` crate is not allowed to know anything about the API through which the daemon fetch Mullvad account details or download VPN server lists for example.
+The `talpid` components should be viewed as a generic VPN client with extra privacy and anonymity preserving features.
+The crates having `mullvad` in their name on the other hand make use of the `talpid` components to build a secure and Mullvad specific VPN client.

+- **Cargo.toml** - Main Rust workspace definition.
+See this file for which folders here are backend Rust crates.
+- **mullvad-daemon/** - Main Rust crate building the daemon binary.

 ## Quirks